Rehabilitation Psychology Annual Conference

 San Diego Marriott Mission Valley

 The 17th annual Rehabilitation Psychology continuing education program is organized by the American Board of Rehabilitation Psychology (ABRP) and the Division of Rehabilitation Psychology (Division 22) of the American Psychological Association (APA).
 As noted on the Division 22 website, Rehabilitation Psychology is a specialty area within psychology that focuses on the study and application of psychological knowledge and skills on behalf of individuals with disabilities and chronic health conditions in order to maximize health and welfare, independence and choice, functional abilities, and social role participation across the lifespan.

 Leadership has set “Engagement” as a Division 22 focus.
 RP15 will share this vision and work toward maximizing participation of each member of our division and in ways that are uniquely congruent and meaningful for membership through the conference theme Innovations in Rehabilitation Psychology.
 Program content regarding practice, research, ethics, and training will be developed by the program committee as they relate to the following thematic areas: technological advances (e.g., equipment, social media, mobile applications; virtual reality simulations, robotics); stakeholder engagement (e.g., caregivers, patients, families, providers, administration, students, business partners); and knowledge translation (e.g., practice to research, research to practice).
 We are excited to develop program content from which rehabilitation psychologists working with a variety of populations and within various settings can learn and collaborate!

 By the conclusion of this program, participants will be able to:

 - Identify current trends and learn new skills in rehabilitation psychology practice.

-- Discuss recent clinical and research findings and their potential impact on service delivery.
+- Discuss innovations in research and practice as well as their potential impact on service delivery.

 - Describe the key elements of ABPP/ABRP eligibility, the practice sample submission and review, the oral examination process, and characteristics of effective mentoring.